secureailabs/Engineering/Docker/Readme.md

 #### Note:
 1. Use the `-d` flag to run the services in the background in docker detached mode.
 2. To access the backend portal from any other container use `backend` as a domain name. e.g. the frontend webApp must connect to `https://backend:6200` instead of `https://127.0.0.1:6200/`
+3. Remember you can add DeprovisionService.sh to path and run it from anywhere !!  via `DeprovisionService.sh -s all`